scogonw/nexus_rmm_scripts/windows_scripts/Wallpaper/README.md

 - Domain-joined and workgroup computers
 - Systems with multiple users
 - Systems with or without internet access (if script is available locally)
+- All PowerShell versions (including older versions with stricter parsing)

 ## Customization